 Land Rover took a gamble with the Range Rover Evoque in that the vehicle eschewed serious off-roading capability in favor of a blend of design and luxury.
 It’s a gamble that paid off as the Evoque has attracted plenty of customers that previously wouldn’t have considered one of the British marque’s vehicles.

-It’s hard to believe the Evoque has been on sale since 2012, as the vehicle is still looking and feeling fresh.
-Nevertheless, Land Rover is planning a second-generation Evoque and we’ve just spotted a prototype for the first time (earlier shots showed a test mule).
+It’s hard to believe the Evoque has been on sale since 2012, as the vehicle still looks and feels fresh.
+Nevertheless, Land Rover is planning a second-generation Evoque and we’ve just spotted a prototype (earlier shots showed a test mule).

 It’s immediately clear that inspiration for the design comes from the stunning new Range Rover Velar.
 The rest of the vehicle looks like the current Evoque, albeit with some of the sharper creases smoothened out.
 Note, the prototype is for a 5-door model and we hear there won’t be a repeat of the current 3-door.